bilals12/interviewpractice/codingchallenges.md

-1. implement a function to sanitize user input to prevent XSS in a web application.
+**1. implement a function to sanitize user input to prevent XSS in a web application.**

 ```python
 import html